etiennelenhart/Eiffel/README.md

 ```

 ### Dependency injection
 Dependency injection (DI) is a pattern to decouple objects from their dependencies.
 It basically means solely working with interfaces and passing every type a specific class depends on in its constructor or functions.
-This effectively bans the use of "new" or static functions to instantiate these dependencies from inside the class.
+This effectively bans the use of "new" or static functions to instantiate these dependencies from inside the class and allows easy swapping with Mocks or Fake classes in Unit Tests.
 If you have never heard of Dependency injection definitely consider reading up on it.
 DI should be a fundamental part of a robust and modern app architecture.

 There are many ways to implement Dependency injection in your project.
 Two that Eiffel recommends are using Dagger 2 as a DI framework or Architecture Components' [`ViewModelProvider.Factory`](https://developer.android.com/reference/android/arch/lifecycle/ViewModelProvider.Factory.html).
 Since Dagger involves a relatively high learning curve only the provider factories will be shown here.
 If you're not familiar with Dagger but consider using it you may start at the official [Dagger User's Guide](https://google.github.io/dagger/users-guide).

 #### Provider factory
-At the moment of writing this readme the documentation on `ViewModel` provider factories is sparse.
+At the moment of writing this readme the documentation on `ViewModelProvider` factories is sparse.
 Using them is actually pretty straightforward though.
 You basically just need to create a subclass of the `ViewModelProvider.NewInstanceFactory` class.
 Instances of this class will be used by the framework when retrieving a `ViewModel` from a `ViewModelProvider`.

 So start by creating a factory for a `ViewModel` that requires additional dependencies.
 Let's say the `CatViewModel` shown in the [ViewModel section](#viewmodel) now needs some cat food:
 ```kotlin